The Gospel According to The Unionites

 AND at this the Unionites grew impatient and did answer thus, “We are The Chosen One.
 Hast thou a problem with that, mate?”

 AND it was that the Unionites became agitated and angry, and spake unto the people of Caledonia a parable thus, “Imagine that all we give thee is like an oval of Divine Bread we have baketh.
 The Divine Bread is divided into two.
-One part is ours to use for fashioning armaments to keep our lands safe from our enemies.
-The other part is also ours to use for our money lenders so that they may thrive.
+One half is ours to use for fashioning armaments to keep our lands safe from our enemies.
+The other half is also ours to use for our money lenders so that they may thrive.
 But the third part of the Divine Bread shall be yours that you may rejoice and prosper, for so it is written.”

 AND the Man Named Dissent was troubled, and did repeat the parable of the Unionites to the people of Caledonia saying, “One and one doth not, in all bloody eternity, maketh three, but it doth maketh us poor and poorer.”